A version of this article appeared in the Winter 2017 issue of strategy+business.

 Because Seven Dreamers did not incorporate traditional Japanese management practices, it had to develop a company culture that made its more traditional, security-oriented employees feel comfortable.
 For example, the superior status of age is embedded in the Japanese language.
 Younger people are expected to address older people with honorific words.
 This deeply ingrained etiquette is considered crucial to any successful business in Japan, but it contradicted the career paths at Seven Dreamers, where managers were sometimes assigned to lead teams of people older than themselves.
 Sakane developed a kind of verbal template for managers that become a visible sign of his commitment to traditional employees: Even if they lost status within the company, they could still be assured that their younger bosses would speak to them with the social and cultural terms of respect.
 “Slowly but steadily, we resolved the issue,” he says, “and found a neutral language to speak.”
 For Sakane, it was a crucial lesson: The application of foreign ideas about managing a company needs to go hand in hand with an appreciation of fundamental Japanese values.

-Another domain where Seven Dreamers bridged differences was in the ringi decision-making process, which says that all people who are potentially affected by an action need to be involved in the decision.
+Another domain where Seven Dreamers bridged differences was in the ringi decision-making process, which dictates that all people who are potentially affected by an action need to be involved in the decision.
 “Let’s say I want to implement a new procedure,” says Haghirian.
 “I create a document on paper, and it needs the hanko — a personalized stamp, like a Western signature — of each person who is related to the project.
 If they don’t agree to sign, we must reconsider the decision, changing it in some detail, until every single member agrees on the final outcome.
 This is a circular process, in which all voices are heard.
 Eventually, they come to a conclusion which is acceptable to the majority.”

 In the West, this is known as consensus decision making, and it is often criticized for its slow, bureaucratic nature — and for the groupthink, risk aversion, and slow responses associated with it.
 But in Japan, as Haghirian notes, it has the effect of fostering a strong commitment that leads to better results.
 “Once a decision is made,” she says, “and the group knows what kind of direction they want to go [in], they act quickly and they become very successful.
 It doesn’t only nurture a good relationship between workers; it also provides much-needed involvement of employees with the long-term goals they are working toward.”